avdean/avdean.github.io/_posts/2018-11-05-WordPress-or-HTML.md

 Funny story about the taxi website site:
 <div class="card-panel grey lighten-4">
-<p>After two weeks of updating his information and "making a go-of-it", he was subsequently "asked" to remove the site by what at the time felt-like the Taxi Mafia (their way of asking seemed to be more threatening in nature). <\p><p>Suffice to say, this isn't something you tend to bring up in regular conversation and not something I'd really like to grill my soon-to-be-father-in-law about.</p>
+<p>After two weeks of updating his information and "making a go-of-it", he was subsequently "asked" to remove the site by what at the time felt-like the Taxi Mafia (their way of asking seemed to be more threatening in nature). </p>
+<p>Suffice to say, this isn't something you tend to bring up in regular conversation and not something I'd really like to grill my soon-to-be-father-in-law about.</p>
 </div>

 In the end I decided it would be better to build my own site from scratch, or at least use a framework to help structure my page, and originally I hadn't planned on having a blog or needing dynamic content, however it didn't seem right to look for content jobs, without showing my own ability to show personal consistency and I was also tired of having to add my images manually (I'll most likely write about this in-depth in the future).